Skip to content

 The Dingle Aquarium: Ocean World

-It is highly likely that it may rain on your trip to Dingle.
-The Oceanworld in Dingle is the perfect spot to take the kids to pass away some time while you are in Dingle especially if the weather stops you from seeing other sites.
-During your trip to the aquarium you can see the adorable otters and the cute penguins being feed.
-If you catch the penguins at the right time and in the right form they will even put on a display of jumping and diving for you.
-It is spectacular to see how they shoot themselves out of the water so gracefully.
+It may likely rain on your trip to Dingle.
+The Oceanworld in Dingle is the perfect spot to take the kids to pass away sometime while you are in Dingle, especially if the weather stops you from seeing other sites.
+During your trip to the aquarium, you can see the adorable otters and the cute penguins being fed.
+If you catch the penguins at the right time and in the proper form, they will even put on a display of jumping and diving for you.
+Seeing how they shoot themselves out of the water so gracefully is spectacular.

-You will also get to see a range of different species in different shapes, sizes and colours, from Nemo and friends to frightening piranhas.
-The biggest tank has two magnificent sharks and and a tortoise called Molly.
+You will also see various species in different shapes, sizes and colours, from Nemo and friends to frightening piranhas.
+The most enormous tank has two magnificent sharks and a tortoise called Molly.
 You won’t believe how big they are!
-Near to that tank is the jellyfish display who light up their tank in an enchanting blue and purple colour.
-Dingle Oceanworld also has a touch tank where visitors can touch the animals inside such as stingrays and eels when a member of staff is present.
+Near that tank is the jellyfish display, lighting up their tank in an enchanting blue and purple colour.
+Dingle Oceanworld also has a touch tank where visitors can touch the animals inside, such as stingrays and eels, when a staff member is present.

 Shop the Rain Away

 Dingle has many different shops that you should pop into during your time there.
-A particular favourite of mine is Griffins Gift Shop, here you will find so many unique Irish novelty gifts to bring home, from magnets, bottle openers, keyrings and paddy caps.
-Trust me you are sure to spend a bit of time in this small shop looking at all its bits and bobs.
+A particular favourite of mine is Griffin’s Gift Shop.
+Here, you will find so many unique Irish novelty gifts to bring home, from magnets to bottle openers, keyrings, and paddy caps.
+Trust me, you will spend some time in this small shop looking at all its bits and bobs.

-Close by you will find the Dolphin Shop, if the exterior of this shop doesn’t draw you instead then I don’t know what will!
-With six big dolphin sculptures popping out of the front wall, the Dolphin Shop is very picturesque.
-Although Fungi, the beloved dolphin of Dingle hasn’t been seen since 2020, the Dolphin shop keeps the spirit fungi very much alive and well.
+Close by, you will find the Dolphin Shop; if the shop’s exterior doesn’t draw you instead, then I don’t know what will!
+With six giant dolphin sculptures popping out of the front wall, the Dolphin Shop is very picturesque.
+Although Fungi, the beloved dolphin of Dingle, hasn’t been seen since 2020, the Dolphin shop keeps the spirit fungi alive and well.

-Dingle Crystals which can be found just down from Dick Mack’s pub is a very beautiful shop.
-Here you will find hand cut unique Irish crystal ornaments, glasses, bowls and vases to name a few.
-Sean Daly is the man behind the amazing crafts you will see and he runs the shop with his family.
+Dingle Crystals, which can be found just down from Dick Mack’s pub, is a lovely shop.
+Here you will find hand-cut, unique Irish crystal ornaments, glasses, bowls and vases, to name a few.
+Sean Daly is the man behind the fantastic crafts you will see, and he runs the shop with his family.

 3. Things to do in Dingle: Outdoor Activities